Guillhermm/pure-css-animations/README.md

 Optionally, you can run this locally, by:
 1. Cloning this repository to your local machine.
-2. Going to `liquid-dance-shape` directory.
+2. Going to `animations/liquid-dance-shape` directory.
 3. Opening the `index.html` file in any modern browser.